Hano-Guru/Hano-Qoutes/README.md

 ## Project Description

-    This web application allows users to write Quotes , upvote or downvote the Quotes and delete whenever they want.
+    This web application allows users to write Quotes ,upvote or downvote the Quotes and delete whenever they want.

 ## Project setup  installation